 Tip 3: Read Oil Trading News & Analysis

 This particular tip will reiterate what we have discussed throughout this page.
 That is to say, if you want to make consistent gains trading oil, you need to be kept abreast of key market developments.
 Crucially, any news story that has the slightest potential to impact the value of oil – you need to be aware of in real-time.

-As we noted earlier, the easiest way to achieve this is to sign up to a third-party new platform like Yahoo News.
-In doing so, you can elect to have oil news notifications pop-up on your phone or desktop device.
+As we noted earlier, the easiest way to achieve this is to sign up for a third-party new platform like Yahoo News.
+In doing so, you can elect to have oil news notifications pop up on your phone or desktop device.
 You will be surprised just how quickly your oil trading knowledge improves by staying in touch with the market day in, day out.